Kylie-Ison/Kylie-Ison/README.md

 - 👋 Hi, I’m @Kylie-Ison
-- 👀 I’m interested in SQL, SSIS, Mobile Apps
+- 👀 I’m interested in SQL, SSIS, Visual Studio and Mobile Apps
 - 📫 How to reach me AppsToGoAu@gmail.com